 Psychological theory

 We’ve covered briefly stereotypical patterns above.
 Victims are often introverted, with low self-esteem and a lack of assertiveness.
 Whether this is a result of or caused by bullying is difficult to tease out.
 This does not mean that all introverts with low self-esteem are victims or that all un-empathic children become bullies.
-It does mean that it is possible to identify some of the more vulnerable children and equip them with more effective social skills.
+This means that it is possible to identify some of the more vulnerable children and equip them with more effective social skills.

 Olveus proposed the concept of the passive or submissive victim – the person is seen as weak and will not retaliate and the provocative victim – the sort that gets easily irritated and hyperactive due to bullying.